 * Subject to availability.

-- From Copenhagen, discovering unusual landscapes, with vertiginous cliffs, crystal-clear waters and luxurious vegetation.
+- From Copenhagen, discovering the Norwegian fjords, unusual landscapes, with vertiginous cliffs, crystal-clear waters and luxurious vegetation.

 - UNESCO World Heritage Sites: the Geiranger fjord and Bryggen, former Hanseatic port of Bergen.